awsdocs/aws-cpp-developer-guide/doc_source/cpp_s3_code_examples.md

 ### Add a policy to a bucket<a name="s3_PutBucketPolicy_cpp_topic"></a>

-The following code example shows how to add a policy to an Amazon S3 bucket\.
+The following code example shows how to add a policy to an S3 bucket\.

 **SDK for C\+\+**
+ To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/cpp/example_code/s3#code-examples)\.

 ```